The truth about bool in Python

 all the way back in 2003.
 Before that, the concept of true was represented by

-any 'true' object, and most of the time as the integer 1
+any 'true' object, and most of the time as the integer 1; false was mostly 0.

 sure deep down below the just wanted to be retro compatible.